 People who speak two or more languages have significantly better overall cognitive abilities than those who speak only one.
 This includes increased memory, improved problem-solving, critical thinking, and planning skills, as well as an improved ability to multi-task.
 Your brain is being challenged to switch between languages, as well as to receive input in multiple forms and negotiate meaning.

 The Collaborative Language Program offers multiple courses in each of these languages.
 Some collaborations provide six or more semesters of a language.

 What Our Partners Have To Say…

 CLP has enabled us to offer Arabic to our students and it is the principal language for students in our Middle East Studies minor and CLP has allowed us to expand our offerings in Hmong 101 and 102.Carter Smith, Department of Languages Chair, UW Eau Claire

 Become A Partner

 Interested in diversifying your language department?
-Want to offer additional opportunities to your students beyond what your current institution can afford?
+Want to offer additional opportunities to your students beyond what your current university can afford?

-CLP serves approximately 400 students per semester and works collaboratively with several higher education institutions within and beyond Wisconsin.
+CLP serves approximately 400 students per semester and works collaboratively with several higher education universities within and beyond Wisconsin.
 We are continually seeking additional partnerships to further expand opportunities to today’s learners.